Kunlong1994/lab3/Lab-#2.md

 pi@ixe05 ~/helloYou $
 ```
 ## Change the Interaction
-For this weeks lab we want to you to change extend the functionality of this basic setup.
-As a start we want you to change its behavior so that it takes a picture when ever someone presses on the physical button and not from the website.
+For this lab we want to you to extend the functionality of this basic setup.
+As a start, we want you to change its behavior so that it takes a picture whenever someone presses the physical button.